How Do I Calculate the Amount of FICA Tax Withholding?

 After you have completed the FICA tax calculations for all employees, you must set aside an amount equal to the total for your employer portion of the FICA taxes.
 This amount includes:

-- 6.2 percent of the employee's total FICA wages for Social Security, and
+- 6.2% of the employee's total FICA wages for Social Security, with no maximum, and

 If you deducted too much tax from an employee's pay, either for Social Security or for Medicare tax, you may have several things to fix: